ENMU Student's Love for Discovery Ties into Interest in Criminal Justice

 "I have one sister and three brothers.
 My mom took care of my sister and me, and my dad worked for the US Embassy," Heather said.

 Like most Greyhounds, Heather maintains interests outside of the classroom.
-She works at both the Greyhound Arena and the ENMU Natatorium.
+She works at both the Steve Loy Family Foundation Arena and the ENMU Natatorium.
 She is also very involved with Greek life on campus, spending time in the library studying with her sisters of Chi Omega.

 Heather has found a mentor with a certain instructor and member of Portales law enforcement: Bradley Mauldin, Chief of Police at ENMU.
 Heather credits his mentorship with helping her learn the finer points of the criminal justice system.
 Criminal justice classes have been particularly interesting for Heather, allowing her to learn the ins and outs of parts of her career field.